Earthborne-Rangers-Community-Mods/ebr-mod-scaffold/.github/CONTRIBUTING.md

 ### Updating Existing Scaffolds

 Scaffolds are one-shot copies.
-Updating a scaffold branch only affects future stamps - existing mods that already stamped the old version are unaffected.
+Updating a scaffold branch only affects future stamps; existing mods that already stamped the old version are unaffected.
 This means updates are safe to merge without worrying about breaking existing mods.